thepranab/materials-for-max-qe2021-online-school/Day-9/example3.GPU/README.md

 1. **Modify the original jobscript**, set `-npool 2`, submit the job.
 2. **Check the time to solution.**

 You should observe a substantial **reduction of the time to solution** which is now about **3/4 of your previous test**.
-This improvement is actually due to FFTs that are now performed without communications on a single GPU.
+This improvement is actually due to the fact that FTs are now performed without communications, on a single GPU.

 ------------------------------------------------------------------------